How To Play Golf: A Step by Step Guide For Beginners

 Pre-round meals that work best for golfers include lean proteins such as turkey and chicken and, if your round is early in the morning, then look to eat bran-centric cereals and fruits such as bananas.

-When making the turn on the course avoid hitting the club’s bar and loading up on sugary drinks and foods high in salt and fats.
+When making the turn on the golf course avoid hitting the club’s bar and loading up on sugary drinks and foods high in salt and fats.
 Instead, pack low-sugar protein bars or lean toward a healthier option like peanut butter with sliced apples.

 Before you start your round make sure that you are sufficiently hydrated.
 As you progress through the round, continue to drink water between holes.
 I always encourage my students to drink at least 12 ounces on the front nine, then again at the turn and during the back nine.

 Before you begin to play golf regularly, I think it is crucial to know the rules of the game.
 I urge every beginner I teach to grab a copy of the USGA Rules of Golf.
-Other handbooks offer more accessible ways to learning the rules of the game, but for my money, the USGA book is the place to begin.
+Other handbooks and instructional books offer more accessible ways to learning the rules of the game, but for my money, the USGA book is the place to begin.

 The reason why I think it’s important to know the rules of the game is because when you begin to keep score, you will want a standard set of rules as a backdrop to your improvement as a golfer.

 Most amateurs will take mulligans, kick golf balls from behind trees and pickup putts from a short distance rather than holing out.
-There is a time and place for this relaxed style of golf but to determine how you are getting better I recommend playing by the rules everytime.
+There is a time and place for this relaxed style of golf but to determine how you are getting better I recommend playing by the rules every time.

 When planning your day at the course, understand that a round of 18 holes with three other players usually takes around 4-5 hours to complete.

 Don’t drag the group down by taking several minutes with each shot.
+Or on joking about the importance of maintaining the lawn.

 As others hit around you, stay at the ready to begin your pre-shot routine.
 When it’s your time to hit your shot, you’ll be prepared to play while keeping the steady pace of your playing partners.